xp-forge/inject/README.md

 Binding
 -------
 Values can be bound to the injector by using its `bind()` method.
-It accepts the type to bind to, an optional name and three different scenarios:
+It accepts the type to bind to, an optional name and these different scenarios:

 * **Binding a class**: The typical usecase, where we bind an interface to its concrete implementation.
 * **Binding an instance**: By binding a type to an existing instance, we can create a *singleton* model.
 * **Binding a provider**: If we need more complicated code to create an instance, we can bind to a provider.
+* **Binding a named lookup**: If we want control over the binding lookups for a type, we can bind to a `Named` instance.

 ```php
 use inject\Injector;